kodecocodes/swift-algorithm-club/LRU Cache/Readme.md

 #### Purging the cache

-When the cahce is full, a purge must take place starting with the least recently used element.
+When the cache is full, a purge must take place starting with the least recently used element.
 In this case, we need to `remove` the lowest priority node.
 The operation is like this:

 ```swift
 private func remove(_ key: KeyType) {